Green Stormwater Mini-Grants

 1. Schedule a Free Site Visit.
 This is a great chance to highlight any ideas or challenges you have with your property.
 PCD staff can help identify the best green stormwater project for your site to meet your goals.

 2. Choose your Project(s).
 After the visit, decide if you plan to plant a rain garden, create urban wildlife habitat, depave, and/or install a rain tank.
-Once you decide, create a simple project scope, describing the size and location of your project.
+Once you decide, create a simple project map showing the general size and location of your project.

 3. Apply for the Mini‐Grant.
 Fill out our online application and submit your project scope, a budget estimate, some before photos, and any other supplemental materials.